-During the 1990’s, He professionally translated the works of Pier Paolo Pasolini, Federico Fellini, Roberto Rossellini, Andrei Tarkovsky, Robert Bresson, Luchino Visconti and many more at the University of Guadalajara, Mexico.
+During the 1990’s, He professionally translated the works of Pier Paolo Pasolini (Saló, 120 days of Sodome), Federico Fellini (Roma, La Voce della Luna) Roberto Rossellini (Flowers of Saint Francis), Andrei Tarkovsky (The Mirror), Robert Bresson (Mouchette), Luchino Visconti (Ludwig) among many others at the University of Guadalajara, Mexico.

-In the late 2000’s Mikel released a series of Anarchist Poems and performed at Ellinton’s Cafe Poetry.
+In the late 2000’s Mikel released a series of Anarchist Poems and performed at Ellinton’s Cafe Poetry in Toronto, Canada.
 An active member of Amnesty International.

 All films have done multiple screenings at many international film festivals, galleries, museum’s cinematheques, walls and garages.